Table of content

 2. Increase the delay between requests

 Let the server absorb your request without burnout.
 Or, if you are not prepared to settle down, especially if you are scraping websites for SEO purposes, try our residential proxies.
-We offer flexible, traffic-based plans and dope performance - think 99.99% uptime and less than 3s average response time.
-But don't take our word for granted - try any of our plans, and if you are not happy with that, we offer a 3-day money-back option.
+We offer flexible, traffic-based plans and dope performance - think 99.99% uptime and 0.61s average response time.
+But don't take our word for granted - try any of our plans, and if you are not happy with that, we offer a 14-day money-back option (terms apply).

 3. Improve IP rotation